I am interested in the history of the Olympics and enjoy sharing my knowledge.

-The first records of competition in the Olympic Games come from 776 BC, when only one event, a foot race over the length of the stadium, was contested.
-Although the history of the Games before this time is sketchy at best, several stories, or myths, suggest that the Olympic Games were originated at an earlier date.
-Of these stories, the two most well known are those that recount the exploits of Hercules and Pelops.
+The first records of competition in the Olympic Games come from 776 BC when only one event—a foot race over the length of the stadium—was contested.
+Although the history of the Games before this time is sketchy at best, several stories, or myths, suggest that the Olympic Games originated earlier.
+Of these stories, the two most well-known are those that recount the exploits of Hercules and Pelops.

 The other story tells of Pelops who, after winning a rigged chariot race, was said to have founded the Olympic Games as a way to honour the gods for his victory.

 Whatever the truth of their origin, historical records from 776 BC onward show that the Games flourished in ancient Greece, with an increasing number of events being held over periods of time up to a week.
 Events included a chariot race and the Pankration, a fight in which only gouging and biting were forbidden.
 At this time, not only were women banned from competing in the Games, but they were not even allowed to watch.